IBM/ibm-licensing-operator/README.md

 This operator is distributed on Apache 2.0 license.

-However, the operands that are installed by this operator, in particular IBM License Service and IBM License Service Reporter, are not covered by the Open Source license.
+**Note**: The operands that are installed by this operator, in particular IBM License Service and IBM License Service Reporter, are not covered by the Open Source license.
 These operands can be used exclusively by IBM Cloud Pak solutions and IBM stand-alone containerized software only for IBM software.